hicsail/neuro-circuit/README.md

    * Click "Save" often and before quitting to save the work.

    * Feel free to quit if you decide to take a break.
-Just launch it again and your work would be there.
+Continue your labeling by the step in "2.
+Continue to Label."

 ## 2. Continue to Label